gajus/brim/README.md

 ## The Underlying Implementation

-Brim needs three elements:
+There are three element required to make Brim work:

 * Treadmill.
 Treadmill element is used to give user space to scroll.
-The element is dynamically without you having to do anything.
+The element is dynamically created without you having to do anything.
 It is invisible to the user the entire time.
 * Mask element.
 It is displayed to the user when device is not in the minimal-ui state.
 The role of the element is to instruct user to enter the minimal-ui.
 You have to have this element as a direct descendant of `<body>`.
+It has to have ID `brim-mask` and no styling that would affect the dimensions of the element.
 * Main element.
 This element is shown when mask is hidden.
 You have to have this element as a direct descendant of `<body>`.
+It has to have ID `brim-main` and no styling that would affect the dimensions of the element.

 ## Download